Some useful information if you are coming to a Petrad event here

 Arriving in Stavanger

-We advise you to bring either a payment card (Visa or MasterCard) or some Norwegian cash (NOK 400 should suffice for a taxi to your hotel).
+We advise you to bring either a payment card (Visa or MasterCard) or some Norwegian cash (NOK 500 should suffice for a taxi to your hotel, and the taxis also accept credit cards).
 There are ATMs at the airport where you can withdraw cash with a payment card.
-There is also a bank where you can change money, open 06:30 - 20:00 on weekdays, 09:00-16:00 on Saturdays and 11:00-18:00 on Sundays.

 For one of our large courses you'll probably stay either at the Clarion Hotel Energy or the Park Inn hotel.
 Check your correspondence for this.
-To get to the hotel, you can use the Airport Express bus.
+To get to the hotel, you can use the Airport Express bus, deparing every 15 or 20 minutes.
 They are white and usually found outside the airport building.
 Make sure the bus is marked for Stavanger.
-The bus costs NOK 110.
-You can check here for timetables.
+The bus costs NOK 120.
 The stop for Clarion Hotel Energy is named Stavanger Forum.
 The stop for the Park Inn hotel is named just that.
 The buses take two alternative routes to Stavanger, so you should talk to the driver about being on the right bus for your hotel and getting off at the right stop.

 If you are 3 or 4 persons, the bus won't save you much money relative to taking a taxi together.